Why Are You Not Getting Pregnant? 10 Possible Reasons

 In obese women, this delay is often associated with the inability of estradiol, an estrogen, to bind to a protein called sex-hormone binding globulin.
 Only in this combined form can it be transported to the part of the brain that controls the reproductive organs and to other sex hormone receptor cells throughout the body.12 It’s been found that weight loss could bring about an 80 percent improvement in the menstrual function in obese women.13

 Excessive amount of cortisol interferes with ovulation.

-Stress is the main villain in our lives.
-Right from the common cold to cancer, stress is considered one of the main reasons.
-In fertility issues, however, stress can be both a cause and/or effect of infertility.
-The pressure to have a baby at a certain age and the pressure that accompanies even the possibility of infertility come crashing down upon the woman, and this sets off a vicious cycle.
+When it comes to fertility issues, stress can be both a cause and/or an effect of infertility.
+The pressure to have a baby at a certain age and the pressure that accompanies the possibility of infertility come crashing down upon the woman, and this sets off a vicious cycle.

-Of the 16 women who were studied, 8 were given basic cognitive behavioral therapy and the rest, no treatment at all.
-In 20 weeks, 80 percent of those who underwent therapy started ovulating again and two months later, two of the women became pregnant.
+A 2006 study reported finding an excessive amount of cortisol, the stress hormone, in the brain fluids of women who did not ovulate.14 Of the 16 women who were studied, 8 were given basic cognitive behavioral therapy and the rest no treatment at all.
+In 20 weeks, 80 percent of those who underwent therapy started ovulating again and 2 months later, 2 of them became pregnant.